 - There are important precautions and side-effects that need to be considered when taking oregano oil for UTI treatment.

 - When choosing oregano oil for oral intake, go for the oil produced in Greece and with at least 60% of carvacrol (scroll for a review of popular brands).

-The main problem with using Oregano oil for UTI is lack of clinical research and standard of manufacturing.
+The main problem with using Oregano oil for UTI is the lack of clinical research and the standard of manufacturing.